 Start at the top of the list of attributes on the character sheet and for each except H.P. roll 1d6 and then multiply by 10 (1d6 x 10).
-Record the numbers in the Full column for each of the attributes.

 After generating the attributes, look at the highest rolled attributes (40s, 50s, and 60s).

 These are the attributes the character is better at using when going into selecting a Character Occupation, combat characters will want to have higher AGI and REF.
 Tech characters will want higher IQ and DEX.
 Scouts will want high INT and REF.
-Pilots will want high DEX and IQ.
+Pilots will want high DEX and REF.
 If a character doesn't fit any of these categories, they can still be made into these character types and attributes can be adjusted later.